Martsys423/martsy/PROGRESS.md

 4. **Response Structure Consistency**: Ensure consistent response structures across all endpoints to make frontend integration easier.

+5. **Text Wrapping in Code Displays**: Always use appropriate text wrapping properties when displaying code or JSON to prevent overflow.

+6. **Consistent UI Elements**: Ensure UI elements like cards and buttons have consistent heights and alignments for a professional appearance.

 ## Next Steps

 1. Review and potentially refactor the original validation function to understand why it was failing